John Coffey

 Conservation Upholstery

-While wholesale upholstery is usually sent to qualified upholsterers, there are many times when the upholstery must be undone so a repair can be made and then put back on, preserving original material.
+While complete upholstery is usually sent to qualified upholsterers, there are many times when the upholstery must be undone so a repair can be made and then put back on, preserving original material.
 Also, there are times when, in order to preserve the frame, other attachment techniques are required.

 Desk leather